elderguardian/img2minecraft/README.md

 - Color Accuracy: The converter ensures that each pixel is matched to the closest available Minecraft block color to maintain accuracy in the conversion.
 - User-friendly Interface: The tool comes with a simple and intuitive user interface, making it easy for users of all skill levels to use the converter.

-## Getting Started
-1. **Setup**: Visit the public instance or create your own.
-2. **File Upload**: Under the upload section, click on the upload button and choose an image.
-3. **Preview**: Click on the small image preview to make it larger.
-Click anywhere to exit the lightbox.
-4. **Download**: Click the download button under the image result.

 <hr>

 **All the textures provided are owned by Mojang Studios.
 I do not claim any rights on these, and all the textures